blazcode/BgAssist/README.md

 * Provide multiple configurations to accommodate accessibility needs

 ## Real world use
 BgAssist was developed and tested with both VMware Horizon and Citrix virtual desktops based on Windows 10 1909.
-While no testing has been completed on RDSH or phsyical workstations, BgAssist would theoretically function.
+While no testing has been completed on RDSH or physical workstations, BgAssist would theoretically function.